 top of page

-What is a CXO and why impact start-ups need one to scale
+What is a Chief Experience Officer and why impact start-ups need one to scale

 Simply put by Forrester, Better Customer Experience = Higher Revenue Growth.

-But while most medium and large organisations are committing more resources to it with leadership Experience roles – Chief Experience officer (CXO), Chief Customer Officer (CCO) or equivalents - the impact start-up space is not there yet.
+But while most medium and large organisations are committing more resources to it with leadership Experience roles – Chief Experience officer, Chief Customer Officer or equivalents - the impact start-up space is not there yet.

 Photo by Leon on Unsplash